kenneth-zhou/wordKernel/README.md

 # wordKernel

-In collaboration with: Professor Chad Hazlett and Aaron Rudkin
+In collaboration with Professor Chad Hazlett and Aaron Rudkin.

 An approach to word vectorization that represents words by their weighted proximity to other words in corpus.